pmorvalho/InvAASTCluster/README.md

 + Clara

    Clara is the program repair framework used.
 Clara should be installed as a submodule in the subdirectory "InvAASTCluster/clara".
-To install Clara follow the instructions available on https://github.com/iradicek/clara.
+To install Clara, follow the instructions available on https://github.com/iradicek/clara.
 The user should create a conda environment called "clara" to run clara with our scripts.

 + Daikon